JoshuaStorm/meetable/README.md

 ## April 29, 2017 (Josh)
 - Stop considering events labeled as "available" (or as gCal confusingly calls it, "transparent") as busy times in our calculations.
 Still show them on the displayed calendar as a different color.

+## April 28, 2017 (Shayan)
+- Made dates and how they're displayed on additional times a nice readable format
+- Autopopulated times on additional busy times to reduce user time inputting numbers

+## April 27, 2017 (Shayan)
+- Finished UI of additional busy times
+- Added delete/add buttons so there is a way to remove additional times

 ## April 28, 2017 (David)
 - Switched to new Google API client to make logging in work on all browsers and mobile
 - Made navbar display properly on small devices